 Nominal cell voltage and battery voltage

-Power density of cell
+The power density of cell

 Discharge curve of battery cell

-Internal resistance of cell
+The internal resistance of the cell

 Rechargeability of cells

 So there are two types of batteries: rechargeable and not.
 Both of them are used today because of differences in cost, technology, and purposes.
 As all batteries are made of toxic chemicals, using rechargeable cells is more plausible, but using rechargeable batteries is not always an issue.
 Some non-rechargeable batteries still have higher power densities than rechargeable can give.
 And of course, cost.
 Rechargeable batteries are more expensive, but it seems that this difference is shrinking.